Diabetes is a life-long health condition caused by excess levels of glucose in the blood

 Non-diabetic hyperglycaemia (NDH – previously known as pre-diabetes, PHE 2015) is often used to describe people who have an elevated risk of developing diabetes, however, these are not recognised clinical terms.
 NDH occurs when blood glucose levels exceed normal levels but do not climb high enough to warrant a diagnosis of diabetes.
 This may also be referred to as borderline diabetes, Impaired Glucose Tolerance (IGT), Impaired Fasting Glycaemia (IFG) and Impaired Glucose regulation (IGR).

 If NDH is undiagnosed and untreated the person will almost certainly develop type 2 diabetes.
-It is estimated that a third of adults in England have NDH (Diabetes UK, 2014).
+Approximately 11.4% of people are living with NDH.
 Many people often do not know that they have it until it is too late as there are sometimes no noticeable symptoms.

-NDH is closely linked to obesity and other poor lifestyle choices, and is putting an increasing burden on the health care system.
-People diagnosed with pre-diabetes can slow down or prevent the condition from developing into type 2 diabetes by making lifestyle changes.
+NDH is closely linked to obesity and other lifestyle choices and is putting an increasing burden on the health care system.
+People diagnosed with NDH can slow down or prevent the condition from developing into type 2 diabetes by making lifestyle changes.

 The following are significant factors in the prevention of type 2 diabetes and should be discussed with each person:

 - healthy eating